tools-study/journal/drafts/draft_5.md

-# Genetic Engineering for the Nervous System
+# Genetic Engineering of the Nervous System

 ## Abstract